Musubi42/EpitechDocs/docs/User-guide/Register.md

 ## 2 Confirm your authentification

 Whatever method you have choosen to authentificate yourself, you will receive an email [^1].
-You have to click on the button `Confirm authentification`.
+You have to click on the button `CONFIRM EMAIL`.
 You will be redirected to the Dashboard.

 ## 3 You can use the useless dashboard